-When a bed becomes available, one of the Team Leaders will contact you to arrange admission.
+When a bed becomes available, a member of the senior nursing staff will contact you to arrange admission.
 You may be able to make your own way to the hospice or we may need to arrange transport to the hospice via ambulance.

 On the day of your admission, please bring your current medication with you, in addition to any clean clothes and toiletries you may require for your stay.